Mazyod/Mazyod.github.io/source/about/index.md

 {%img center caption no-invert http://mazyod.com/images/reminiscence_of_the_java_3.gif "" "" %}

 While struggling with full course loads, he set out to build a game this time.
-The idea of the game was a simple checkers game, and without anyone there to help, he had to write the code, generate the assists, and luckily hire a sound engineer to do the music.
+The idea of the game was a simple checkers game, and without anyone there to help, he had to write the code, generate the assets, and luckily hire a sound engineer to do the music.
 After 6 months or so, the long awaited release date was due, and the amount of traction the game got was stunning.